Project Summary: Hormone-Sparing Sterilization

 Spaying and neutering pets to reduce pet overpopulation is standard veterinary practice, and usually involves removal of the sex organs to sterilize the animal.
 More recent research on dogs has shown that the lack of natural hormones resulting from spay/neuter can lead to other serious health complications.
 Hormone-sparing methods — like hysterectomy (also called ovary-sparing spay) for females and vasectomy for males — are ways to sterilize pets without the negative impacts from hormone loss.

 - Dogs, cats and other pets reproduce very quickly, producing thousands of animals in only a few generations.

-- Pet sterilization is necessary to keep population levels under control.
-In the U.S. and many other countries, spay and neuter has become standard practice and is completed by removal of the sex organs – the ovaries and uterus in females (ovariohysterectomy) and the testes in males (castration).
+- Pet sterilization is necessary in most countries to keep population levels under control.
+In the U.S., spay and neuter has become standard practice and is completed by removal of the sex organs – the ovaries and uterus in females (ovariohysterectomy) and the testes in males (orchiectomy or castration).

-- After several decades of widespread spay/neuter practice, research in dogs has found that removal of the sex organs and associated hormones can result in significant health issues for some pets, including cancers.
+- After several decades of widespread spay/neuter practice, research in dogs has found that removal of the sex organs and associated hormones can result in significant health issues for some pets, including cancers and orthopedic problems.

 - The Parsemus Foundation is proposing that we all think more creatively about individualizing pet sterilization, as is recommended by the Society of Theriogenology.

 - Hormone-sparing sterilization options, including ovary-sparing spay (hysterectomy), vasectomy, and intra-epididymal calcium chloride injection, can enhance the lifelong well-being of pets while maintaining population control.